-The first step in applying to do a research degree is to identify a potential supervisor or project.
+The first step in applying to do a research degree is to identify a potential supervisor and project.
 Full details on this process can be found here: Choosing a project and supervisor.
 If you cannot find a suitable supervisor and would like to know whether SPIR would be able to supervise your project, please email the Research Manager on firstname.lastname@example.org

 Admission requirements and deadlines

 There are no set deadlines for applying for a research degree, unless you are applying for a funded place.
 Funded places normally have a deadline of late January.
-We encourage you to start in October as it allows you to take full advantage of our training programmes.
-However, you may request a January or April start if your circumstances do not permit you to start earlier.
+Normally, you start the PhD programme in October as it allows you to take full advantage of our training programmes.

-It is essential that a research proposal is included with any correspondence with a potential supervisor or project leader.
+- A research proposal.
 The research proposal sets out what you intend to do during your degree and establishes your research in relation to other work in the field.
-The proposal should be approx. 1,500 words long and include an indicative bibliography (not included in the word count).
-Your proposal should be laid out as follows:
+The proposal should be maximum 1,000 words long and include an indicative bibliography (not included in the word count)

 Once you have established contact with and received positive feedback from a suitable supervisor or project leader, they will encourage you to make a formal application.
 Online applications are made by using the links in the ‘Apply online’ box here.